bytecodealliance/regalloc2/doc/DESIGN.md

 allocations, the allocator needs to insert moves at various program points.

-The list of inserted moves contains tuples that name a program point and an "edit".
+The vector of inserted moves contains tuples that name a program point and an "edit".
 The edit is either a move, from one `Allocation` to another, or else a kind of metadata used by the checker to know which VReg is live in a given allocation at any particular time.
 The latter